hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-3.md

 ## Introduction

 You have been brought onto the project as a Data Engineer with the following responsibilities: acquire the HVAC sensor data feed, split the feed into two separate flows and store them into their respective locations in storage.
+You have been tasked with using [Apache NiFi](https://nifi.apache.org/docs.html) to build this portion of the data pipeline.

 ## Prerequisites